Dethik/travel_api/README.md

 ## Description

 A travel destination API that includes a list of destinations and corresponding reviews.
-A user can make API calls to search, create, update, or delete destinations and reviews.
+A user can make API calls to get a random destination, or search, create, update, and delete destinations and reviews.

 ## Technologies used